Jenna-Zhao/American_income_distribution/data/raw/About_data.md

 -   `pce`: standardized to 2012 Personal Consumption Expenditures (PCE) index.

 -   `pctl10_adj` – `pctl98_adj`: p-th percentile of income by adjusted dollars.
-We focused on the 50th percentile of adjusted values.
+We focused on the median (50th percentile) adjusted values.